rajakumarverma/SQL-Project/README.md

 ### Getting Started
 To get started with this SQL project, follow these steps:

-1. Clone the Repository: Clone this repository to your local machine using Git: git clone https://github.com/your-username/sql-project.git
+1. Clone the Repository: Clone this repository to your local machine using Git: git clone "mentioned here repository-url"

 2. Set Up Your Database: If the project requires a specific database or data source, make sure it's set up and accessible.